1972 Quarter Coin Value (Errors List, “D”, “S” & No Mint Mark Worth)

 An olive wreath created of two branches symbolizes peace as a universal category, while a bundle of arrows in the eagle’s talons represents the war efforts.
 The inscriptions include the country’s name, UNITED STATES OF AMERICA, stamped on top, covering the entire reverse design.

-Other features of the 1972 Washington quarter
+Other Features of the 1972 Quarter

 The round, reeded-edged 1972 Washington quarters are coper-clad coins containing 91.67% copper in total.
 All 100% is in the core, plus 75% is a part of the outer layer.
 The rest is nickel.
 It makes up 8.33% of the total coin composition since 25% of the outer layer is this metal.